KaramAbuMokh/adventOfCode/README.md

 # adventOfCode

-Advent of code is a website that gives tasks and buzzles to solve by coding in witch lanquege you choose.
+Advent of code is a website that gives tasks and puzzles to solve by coding in witch language you choose.

-I chose js to solve those buzzles.
+I chose js to solve those puzzles.

 The website : https://adventofcode.com/